Ethical farming in Scotland gets finance boost to keep calves and cows together

 Dairy cows and their calves will be able to stay together longer after a £340,000 government funding boost to farming projects across Scotland.

-Rainton Farm in Castle Douglas will receive around £60,400 to implement an "ethical model" which would see cows and calves kept together for five months rather than being separated within 24 hours of birth.
+Rainton Farm in Castle Douglas will be focus of a £60,400 project run by Scotland’s Rural College (SRUC) to implement an "ethical model" which would see cows and calves kept together for five months rather than being separated within 24 hours of birth.

 If successful the Scottish Government believes the Dumfries and Galloway model could be extended to other farms in a bid to make Scotland a leader in ethical dairying.